Losant/losant-docs/docs/edge-compute/overview.md

-description: Learn more about the Losant Edge Compute Engine.
+description: Learn more about Losant Edge Compute.

 # Edge Compute

-The Losant Edge Compute Engine is a suite of functionality within the Losant platform that allows for deploying [workflows](/workflows/overview/) to your connected [devices](/devices/overview/) and executing those workflows on the device itself.
+Losant Edge Compute is a suite of functionality within the Losant platform that allows for deploying [workflows](/workflows/overview/) to your connected [devices](/devices/overview/) and executing those workflows on the device itself.
 This is in contrast to [cloud workflows](/workflows/cloud-workflows/), which execute in Losant's platform.

 ## Advantages

-Fully utilizing the Edge Compute Engine brings a number of benefits to your application.
+Fully utilizing Losant Edge Compute brings a number of benefits to your application.

 ### Local Control